Nurislom373/HibernateORM/src/main/java/org/khasanof/domainModel/naturalIds/README.md

 # @NaturalId Annotation

-Natural ids represent domain model unique identifiers that have a meaning in the real world too.
-Even if a natural id does not make a good primary key (surrogate keys being usually preferred), it’s still useful to tell Hibernate about it.
-As we will see later, Hibernate provides a dedicated, efficient API for loading an entity by its natural id much like it offers for loading by its identifier (PK).
+Hibernate entities have @Id annotation that marks a field primary id for that entity.
+But sometimes, we may have a field in the entity that can uniquely identify the entity, but for some reason, it is not a suitable primary key.

+For example, a UserEntity can have id field of long type to uniquely identify the user in that system.
+At the same time, users may have an email that can also uniquely identify the user in the system.
+But we cannot use the email as the primary key because it will be used as a foreign key in many other places and also in link/join tables.
+Using email in these places would not make sense at all.

 <hr/>

+Bizga entityda _id_ boshqa yana unique identifikatori kerak bo'lishi mumkin masalan, _UserEntity_ Long typedagi _id_ field bor.
+Shu bilan birga UserEntity ni email ham bo'lishi mumkin.
+Biz ushbu fieldni ham unique identifikatori sifatida belgilashimiz kerak.
-Biz @NatrualId annotatsiya orqali entity istalgan fieldni unique qilib belgilash uchun ishlatamiz.
-Hibernate orqali
+Biz @NatrualId annotatsiya orqali entity istalgan fieldni unique identifikato qilib belgilash uchun ishlatamiz.
-@NaturalId annotatsiyasi qo'yilgan field orqali databasedan select qilishimiz mumkin.
+Hibernate sizga entitylarga to'g'ridan to'g'ri identifikatori yoki JPQL yoki SQL query orqali olish imkoni beradi.

 ```java
 @Entity
 @Getter
 @Setter